 - What you saw, heard, or smelled.
 Try to identify the objects, plants, and animals.

 - Drawings in pencil, pen, colored pencils, or watercolors.
 Pay close attention to the specimens as you draw, but the drawings don’t have to be perfect.

 - An interesting fact or two about the specimens

 - Leaf Rubbings (Place the leaf under a sheet of paper and rub over it with the side of a crayon or pencil.)

 The best way to get started is to go on a nature walk.
-Have the students go outside and record the necessary data: time, date, place, and weather.
-Instruct them to observe anything that catches their attention.
+Go outside and record the necessary data: time, date, place, and weather.
+Observe anything that catches their attention.
 It might be a bird’s nest or a shiny rock, a beautiful wildflower, or a tiny acorn.

-After the students have observed and drawn an object, have them write a few lines about it.
-Does the object remind them of a song or a funny poem?
-They can describe it in detail or write about how it makes them feel.
-They might draw more, or they might write more.
+After you have observed and drawn an object, write a few lines about it.
+Does the object remind you of a song or a funny poem?
+You can describe it in detail or write about how it makes you feel.
+You might draw more, or you might write more.
 Either way is fine.

 Feature image by svklimkin